theosanderson/PlasmoTron/docs/Installation.md

 ### Software

 #### Operating system
-Linux and OSX are both fine.
+Linux and OSX both work.
 Theoretically Windows should work too but we haven't tried this.

 #### OpenTrons app is no longer required
 We have written a customised calibration script so you don't need the OpenTrons app